jonasaddicks/EVO-HAW-SoSe25/README.md

 ```
 This will install the project like a regular package by building and copying all source
 code files into `site-packages/`.
 All dependencies will be installed automatically.
-If the software is edited the application has to be build again using `pip install .`.
+If the software is edited the application has to be built again using `pip install .`.

 Note: The installation registers a CLI entry point (`droneswarm-pso`) if specified in the
 `pyproject.toml` under `[project.scripts]`.
 The `-e` option installs an editable version,